CiscoDevNet/appdynamics-ansible/README.md

         jboss_config: /opt/wildfly/bin/standalone.sh
 ```

-Example 2: To make sure all instrumented applications can have access to java-agent logs directory, this role creates `appdynamics` functional user/group to own java-agent dir and then assigns applications PID users to `appdynamics` group.
+**Example 2:** To make sure all instrumented applications can have access to java-agent logs directory, this role creates `appdynamics` functional user/group to own java-agent directory and then assigns applications PID users to `appdynamics` group.
 In some cases, when application PID user is not local on linux host (i.e. from external source) it cannot be added to the `appdynamics` group.
 In such case you can let application user to own java-agent directory instead.

 ```yml